znsio/perfiz/README.md

 As long term users of the above tools we started seeing some patterns which we can potentially bundle as a re-usable setup.
 * **Gatling Scala DSL as YAML** - To leverage Karate scripts in Gatling, we still need to write simulations in [Gatling Scala DSL](https://github.com/intuit/karate/tree/master/karate-gatling#usage).
 While we like Scala and the Gatling DSL, it can seem like extra effort to non-Scala Devs.
 Especially if we are not leveraging any of the slightly more advanced features such as Feeders etc. So we came up with a [YAML wrapper](https://github.com/znsio/perfiz#perfiz-yaml-documentation) on Gatling Scala DSL to bypass the Scala Simulation file step while still staying close Gatling vocabulary.
 * **Gatling Reports as Live Grafana Dashboards** - [Gatling reports](https://gatling.io/docs/current/general/reports/) are comprehensive.
-However these reports are only generated after the test run is completed and do not allow us to deep dive, zoom in and analyse specific points during the test.
+However these reports are only generated after the test run is completed and does not allow us to deep dive, zoom-in and analyse specific points during the test.
 To solve this, we configured Gatling to publish real time monitoring data and setup re-usable Grafana Dashboards to visualize it.
 * **Application Performance Metrics and Gatling Metrics Side by Side** - The purpose of a load test is to see how the application behaves with load patterns.
 So we added Prometheus to capture Application Metrics and now we can create Grafana Panels which show both Gatling Metrics and Application Metrics side by side.
 With Grafana [Shared Tooltip](https://grafana.com/docs/grafana/latest/whatsnew/whats-new-in-v4-1/#shared-tooltip) we can correlate application behavior and load test pattern.
 * **Containerised Approach** - Perfiz is completely Dockerised to avoid the lengthy process required to setup all of the above tools.
 We pre-package Grafana with the right data-sources and dashboard panels so that you can concentrate on your actual load test.